Chamberlain University - Indiana Data & Information Overview

 In its yearly rankings, College Factual analyzes over 2,000 colleges and universities to determine which ones are the best in a variety of categories, such as overall value, quality, diversity, which schools are the best for each major, and much more.

-Is It Hard to Get Into Chamberlain College of Nursing-Indianapolis?
+Is It Hard to Get Into Chamberlain - Indiana?

-Chamberlain University-Indiana has an acceptance rate of 38%, which means the school is serious about who it admits.
-Take your time in putting together a strong application that highlights why you are a good fit for Chamberlain College of Nursing-Indianapolis.
+Chamberlain University - Indiana has an acceptance rate of 38%, which means the school is serious about who it admits.
+Take your time in putting together a strong application that highlights why you are a good fit for Chamberlain - Indiana.

 Student to Faculty Ratio